View 34: History

 In 2014, the building owner filed an application to construct a 4000 sqft retail building at the northwest corner of the public plaza.
 As originally constructed, the size of the plaza had exceeded its required area, which allowed some of the public space to be converted to private use.
 The proposed plans also involved modifications to other parts of the plaza, including the addition of a dog run, a turf area on a platform and additional seating areas.
 Discussions with the City Planning Commission and Community Board 6 led the developer to decrease the footprint of the new retail area to reduce the loss of public open space.
+(Note: The public plaza has also been referred to as Joseph Slifka Park, named after real estate developer Joseph J. Slifka (1900–1992).
+The development of Rivergate by Zucker was made in partnership with Slifka.)
 The new retail building and public plaza were designed by MuCh Architecture in collaboration with SiteWorks and include a 3000 sqft restaurant, outdoor seating areas with an elevated turf lawn, a children's playground, a basketball court and a 155 × 100 × 180 cm mirror polished stainless steel sculpture by David Fried titled Stemmer.